To make things even more comfortable, they have collaborated with Twitch to sync subs automatically and emotes between the platforms.

 How to Use Your Twitch Emotes to Your Discord Server

-To sync your Twitch emotes to your Discord server, you will need to complete the following:
+To sync your Twitch emotes on Discord, you will need to complete the following:

 Step 1: Sync Your Discord and Twitch Account

-In order to sync your emotes with your Discord, you will first need to connect your Discord and Twitch accounts from your desktop computer.
+In order to sync your emotes with your Discord, you will first need to connect Twitch and Discord accounts from your desktop computer.
 Here’s how:

 Open your Discord, and click the “User Settings” Icon (the cog) next to your name.

-Select the “Connections” tab then the icon for Twitch.
+Select the “Connections” tab, then click on the Twitch icon.
 If you are logged in to Twitch on your computer, it should auto-populate your account as the option.
 Sync your account.

 Go to your channel’s Discord server.
-From within your server, click your server name at the top of the screen, then select “Server Settings.”
+Click your server name at the top of the screen from within your server, then select “Server Settings.”

 Click on “Integrations,” then on the word “connect” to sync your channel with your server.
-In order for you to complete this step, you must have reached Twitch Affiliate or Partner status.
+For you to complete this step, you must have reached Twitch Affiliate or Partner status.

 Step 2: Sync Subscriber Roles